frame-lang/frame_transpiler/docs/source/getting_started/introduction/actions_block.rst

 Although Frame does not yet have a full implementation language, in the advanced section we will explore how to developers *can* inline target language code into Frame specs.
-This capability addresses many simple use cases.
+This capability addresses many use cases.